Cecil Ivory: Sit-Ins

 After observing the success of the Greensboro sit-ins, Ivory organized a similar sit-in with students from Friendship Junior College.
-He arranged for nonviolent direct action training for the protestors from James Thomas McCain Sr. from the Congress of Racial Equality.
+He arranged for nonviolent direct action training for the protesters from James Thomas McCain Sr. from the Congress of Racial Equality.
 On February 12, 1960, 150 black students entered Woolworth, McCrory's and Phillip's and Good's drugstores in downtown Rock Hill.
 The students were met with hostility and violence from white servers and hecklers.
-A counter-protestor threw an ammonia bomb into Good's, and further bomb threats forced evacuation.
+A counter-protester threw an ammonia bomb into Good's, and further bomb threats forced evacuation.

 This did not deter Ivory, and he continued to organize further sit-ins.
 He also created and participated in marches, rallies and pickets downtown while in his wheelchair.

 In June 1960, he held the first wheelchair sit-in by asking for service at McCrory's lunch counter.
 Ivory rolled up to the lunch counter and explained that he was not violating any of the Jim Crow laws that prohibited black customers from sitting there, since he was not actually sitting at any of the seats.
 After being denied service and threatened by the store's manager and a police officer, he was eventually arrested.

 By February 1961, he had been arrested multiple times for leading and participating in protests around Rock Hill.
 For his leadership, the NAACP presented Ivory with a special citation honoring him as the leader of the bus boycott and a counselor student sit-ins.
 He was also granted a certificate of merit for the Rock Hill chapter's courageous and unselfish service.
 Ivory's actions were acknowledged and applauded by national civil rights leaders such as Ella Baker, Thurgood Marshall and James Farmer.